iv project space

 Lukas De Clerck, a musician and sound artist based in Brussels, has spent years on the archaeo-musicological project of reviving the aulos.
 But while classicists and luthiers have often been interested in conserving auloi as historical artifacts or creating exact replicas, De Clerck has focused on designing a living instrument, liberated from traditional expectations about how it should look, sound, or be played.
 By doing so he is crafting a new context for his chosen instrument in contemporary music.

-Blank Forms presents this performance in collaboration with In vitro, supported by Flanders State of the Art.
+This event is a collaboration between Blank Forms and In vitro, supported by Flanders State of The Art.

 More information